Ladysnake/BLAST/README.md

 # Blast

 **Blast** is a Minecraft Fabric mod that allows you to scratch that itch to blow everything up.
-It adds multiple throwable bombs for different situations.
-Blast bombs will drop all lootable blocks and do not destroy dropped items; these items however are submitted to the bomb shockwaves (meaning items can go flying if you throw too many bombs into a single spot).
+It adds multiple throwable bombs and explosive blocks for different situations.
+Blast bombs will drop all lootable blocks and do not destroy dropped items; these items however are submitted to the bomb shockwaves (meaning items can go flying if you throw multiple bombs into a single spot).

 # Items